HarishValliappan/GEN_AI-travel-assistant/README.md

 ## 🧠 Agents

-Defined in `agents.py`, the following agents collaborate using the CrewAI framework:
+Defined in `backend/TravelAgents.py`, the following agents collaborate using the CrewAI framework:

-- **Destination Expert**: Recommends travel places based on preferences
+- **City Local Guide Expert**: Provides information on things to do in the city based on user interests.
-- **Hotel Finder**: Suggests budget-friendly accommodations
+- **Travel Trip Expert**: Provides travel logistics and essential information.
-- **Activity Planner**: Recommends activities based on travel type and location
+- **Travel Planning Expert**: Compiles all gathered information to create a travel plan.

 Each agent uses a shared or individual LLM instance to complete its task.